ggk1205/JWKS_CSCE3550_Extending/README.txt

 - gradebot.exe – Testing client used to verify correctness
 - LICENSE – MIT license file
 - Screenshot of Gradebot output (all 65 points)
-- Screenshot of server running and handling /auth and /jwks.json requests

 Requirements:
 - Python 3.8+